carolinabernal/US-news/README.md

 # Our Question

-Have you ever thought how much your perception of a particular topic could change when you’re exposed to more or less information on that topic?
+Have you ever thought about how much your perception of a particular topic could change when you’re exposed to more or less information on that topic?

-Our hypothesis is that differences in news’ coverage could explain some of the variation in how states behave regarding different topics.
+Our hypothesis is that differences in news coverage could explain some of the variation in how states behave regarding different topics.

-Based on tweets from the lasts days, this app shows in maps difference in coverage of different topic among the main newspapers per state.
+Based on tweets from the last days, our app displays maps of the U.S. showing the coverage of different topics by the main newspapers per state.

 ##The Data Source

-For this project we use two main pieces of information:
+For this project we used two main pieces of information:

-1. Identify major local newspapers per state
+1. Identifying major local newspapers per state:
-You can get information about local newspapers in the U.S. in the following websites:
+Information about the top local newspapers in the U.S. can be found on the following websites:

 https://www.mediamiser.com/resources/top-media-outlets/top-10-arizona-daily-newspapers-by-circulation/
 http://www.cision.com/us/2010/05/top-10-daily-massachusetts-newspapers/

-  We choose two newspapers for each state in the United States--except Alaska, Hawaii and District of Columbia.
+  We chose two newspapers for each state in the United States--except Alaska, Hawaii and District of Columbia.
-  Then we search for the twitter accounts of those newspapers in their websites.
+  Then we searched for the twitter handles of the accounts of those newspapers.

-  The complete list of the newspapers that we analyze in this project and their twitter accounts can be found on the file called "Twitter_accounts.csv".
+  The complete list of the newspapers that we analyzed in this project, their twitter handles, and corresponding States can be found on the file called "Twitter_accounts.csv".

-2.Tweets of local newspapers
+2. Obtaining Tweets of local newspapers:
-We used the [Twitter Search API](https://dev.twitter.com/rest/public/search) to get the tweets about specific topics on the days that we selected.
-This API is part of Twitter’s REST API, which allow us to read and write Twitter data in JSON format.

-NOTE: We decided to use the Twitter Search API instead of the Streaming API in order to be able to conduct specific searches.
+We used the [Twitter Search API](https://dev.twitter.com/rest/public/search) to get the tweets about specific topics on the days of interest.
+This API is part of Twitter’s REST API, which allows us to read and write Twitter data in JSON format.
+We decided to use the Twitter Search API instead of the Streaming API in order to be able to conduct specific searches.

 ### Obtaining the data from Twitter

 1. To access the Twitter API you need to obtain your Twitter API keys (API key, API secret, Access token, Access token secret).
-We did this following these steps:
+We did that following these steps:
     * Go to the [Twitter Development Site](https://dev.twitter.com/) and log in to your Twitter user account.
     * From the navigation bar choose <Myapps> then click on "Create New App"
     * Fill in your application details (name, description and website) and click "Create your Twitter application"